ciubotaru/bitfield/README.md

 bfpos() checks whether an array of bits contains a sub-array.

-bfprint() prints a bitfield as a series of ones and zeroes.
+bfprint() prints a bitfield as a series of ones and zeroes, left to right, the least significant bit first.

 bfresize() resizes an existing bitfield.